paulwalker/connect-static-expiry/README.md

 }));
 ```

-If both conditional and unconditional have a value of none (the default in development), expiry is disabled and the furl function will not fingerprint the url.
+If both conditional and unconditional have a value of none (the default in development), static-expiry is disabled and the `furl` function will not fingerprint the url.
 So, you are safe to use the furl function in all modes.
-When expiry is enabled, the furl function (besides generating the fingerprinted URL) will store the asset url argument furl, fingerprinted URL, and the cache header data (etag and last-modified).
-This is needed by the middleware in order to rewrite the request URL back to the original argument so that the subsequent static middleware can serve the asset.
+When static-expiry is enabled, the `furl` function (besides generating the fingerprinted URL) will store the asset url argument `furl`, fingerprinted URL, and the cache header data (etag and last-modified).
+This is needed by the middleware in order to rewrite the request URL back to the original argument so that the next static middleware can serve the asset.

 ## TODO
   * Allow for option to pre cache files in the static directory as opposed to hydrating the cache asset by asset upon use of the `furl` function.
   * Handle file changes in a production mode either with a file watcher or dynamically looking at the file stats on every request.
-  * More granular control of __host__ option.
+  * More granular control of `host` option.
 Allow override in individual `furl` call.
   * Allow secondary argument to `furl` that will be used in prod mode only, useful for non-minified/minified assets.

 ## Credits